Java licensing

 • Avoidance of a formal audit escalation.

-Be ready to present your internal audit results clearly, accurately showing your true compliance position.
+Be ready to present your internal audit results clearly and accurately, showing your true compliance position.

 What Not to Do in Your Responses